BaileyChessum/teleop_modular/README.md

     ]
 ```

-`teleop`'s `InputSourceManager` will declare parameters allowing you to define meaningfully named inputs from the names
+`teleop_modular`'s `InputSourceManager` will declare parameters allowing you to define meaningfully named inputs from the names
 exported by your `InputSource` implementation.

 ```yaml